Written by Zoe Faulkner on 31 / 07 / 2023

 where of your gap year travel plans it’s time to get into the nitty

-gritty admin (oddly satisfying I promise).
+gritty admin (oddly satisfying we promise).
 Starting with flights, once

 you’ve decided where you are jetting off to its worth getting your

 flights booked.
-Please remember the current rule – to enter a country
+Please remember a common rule – to enter a country

-you need proof of your flight out.
+you need proof of your exit out.
 If you’re unsure of exactly how long

 There is a whole world out there waiting to be explored, so use